Physics Resources

 Quantum theory is best understood once you have studied the Lagrangian and Hamiltonian formulations of classical mechanics.
 Having a solid background in the solutions of the partial differential equations appearing in electrostatics is also very helpful.
 In addition to the third volume of the Feynman Lectures and the third volume of Landau & Lifshitz, one book stands out as being particularly good as a primary text:

 It should be supplemented with extra material from other texts, of course.
-That's always the case.
-A very interesting and clear introduction to the path integral formulation can be found in Quantum Mechanics and Path Integrals by Feynman and Hibbs.
+That’s always the case.
+A very interesting and clear introduction to the path integral formulation can be found in

 Thermodynamics and Statistical Mechanics